 In this article, we’ll demonstrate how to successfully start a cover letter with 12 great examples of cover letter openings and a few tips for writing your own.

 Our free-to-use cover letter builder can make you a cover letter in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

 12 winning ways to start your cover letter

-To help you learn how to open a cover letter in a way that stands out from the rest and lands you an interview, we’ve assembled seven essential writing tips.
+Our sample cover letter introductions will help you learn how to open a cover letter in a way that stands out and boosts your chances of landing an interview.

-Employers love candidates who are enthusiastic about their work.
-That’s why one of the first things any hiring manager looks for in your cover letter is enthusiasm.
-Specifically, they want to see that your passions align with the responsibilities associated with the role.
+Employers love candidates who care about their work.
+They want to see that your passions align with the responsibilities associated with the role.